 October – March 8 am – 5 pm

-Entrance fee is payable for access to the dome, 8 euros for ascent on foot or 10 euros for the lift ride up to the roof of St. Peter’s Basilica.
+Entrance fee for the dome is 8 euros for ascent on foot or 10 euros for the lift ride up to the roof.

 On the occasion of the celebrations of the Holy Father, the same closures such as for St. Peter’s during the Pope’s Masses, the General Audiences and the Angelus Prayer (see above) apply to the dome.

-Access to the dome of St. Peter is located right by the St. Peter’s Basilica above the visitor centre.
+Access to the dome is located on the right of the Basilica above the visitor centre.

 The grottoes open at 7, but are accessible only for liturgical celebrations.
 In general it can be said that the grottoes are never accessible to visitors before 9, often even later.
 The grottoes can be found closed at any time for liturgical celebrations.